NatLabRockies/AdaptiveComputing/README.md

 ### Pull requests

-1. Most users of the Adaptive Computing repository have triage access.
+1. Most users of the Adaptive Computing repository have read access.
 If you attempt to push your code, you will be guided to open a pull request.
 A bot will comment on the pull request when the tests complete and someone with write access will need to approve and merge your pull request.